microsoft/ConversationLearner-Samples/README.md

 4. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.

 5. Click on "Import tutorials" (only needs to be done once).
-This will take about a minute and will copy the Conversation Learner models for all the tutorials into your BLIS account.
+This will take about a minute and will copy the Conversation Learner models for all the tutorials into your Conversation Learner account.

 6. Click on the demo model in the Conversation Learner UI that corresponds to the demo you started.

-Source files for the demos are in `cl-bot-01/src/demos`
+Source files for the demos are in `my-bot-01/src/demos`

 ## Create a bot which includes back-end code

-1. If you have the BLIS web UI open, return to the list of apps at http://localhost:5050/home.
+1. If you have the Converstaion Learner web UI open, return to the list of apps at http://localhost:5050/home.

 2. If a bot is running (like `npm run demo-pizza`), stop it.
 You do not need to stop the UI process, or close the web browser.